Gurutejaswib25/Task-1-Data-Cleaning/README.md

 - Practiced identifying and resolving data issues like formatting and duplicates
 - Understood importance of clean data before analysis or modeling
 - Gained confidence using Pandas for real-world preprocessing tasks
+- Note: Duplicate rows and missing values were intentionally introduced into the dataset to demonstrate proper data cleaning procedures.